lanagarmire/DeepProg/README.md

 * To visualise test sets projected into the multi-omic survival space, it is required to install `mpld3` module: `pip install mpld3`
 * Note that the pip version of mpld3 installed on my computer presented a [bug](https://github.com/mpld3/mpld3/issues/434): `TypeError: array([1.]) is not JSON serializable `.
 However, the [newest](https://github.com/mpld3/mpld3) version of the mpld3 available from the github solved this issue.
 It is therefore recommended to install the newest version to avoid this issue.

-### Installation with docker
-We have created a docker image (`opoirion/deepprog_docker:v1`) with all the dependencies already installed.
-For the docker (and singularity) instruction, please refer to the docker [tutorial](https://deepprog-garmires-lab.readthedocs.io/en/latest/usage_with_docker.html) (see above).

 ## Usage
 * test if simdeep is functional (all the software are correctly installed):